Example tooltip content.

-March 1 marked International Wheelchair Day, a day to recognize the freedom, mobility, and independence that wheelchairs offer millions globally.
-It serves as a celebration of wheelchair users, an opportunity to raise awareness about accessibility, and a reminder that the journey to fully inclusive communities continues.
+March 1 marked International Wheelchair Day, a day to recognize the freedom, mobility, and independence that wheelchairs offer millions around the world.
+It recognises and celebrates wheelchair users, raising awareness about accessibility, and a reminder that the journey to fully inclusive communities continues.

-For many, a wheelchair is more than just a tool—it’s an essential companion in daily life, enabling adventure and symbolizing independence.
+For many, a wheelchair is more than just a tool, it’s an essential companion in daily life, enabling adventure and symbolising independence.
 This year, we celebrate Simone's story.
-A dedicated disability rights advocate and a member of the CPSN community, her wheelchair, named "Herbie," plays a crucial role in her journey.
+A dedicated Disability rights advocate and a member of the CPSN community, her wheelchair, named "Herbie," plays a crucial role in her journey.

 Meet Simone: A Passionate Advocate